cylc/cylc-doc/src/user-guide/installing-workflows.rst

 We wish to update our ``~/cylc-run/test-flow/run1`` with the directories ``dir1`` and ``dir3``:

 .. code-block:: console

     $ cylc reinstall test-flow/run1

-    # or just cylc reinstall from within the workflow run directory
+or cylc reinstall from within the workflow run directory

 .. code-block:: console